-5.1 - Code of Conduct
+4.1 - Code of Conduct

+ABC publishes a supplier code of conduct that all suppliers are required to follow o that can be found on our website.
 This ABC Supplier Code of Conduct ("Code") formalizes the key principles under which suppliers to ABC Technologies Inc. and its global subsidiaries ("ABC") are required to operate.
 In selecting suppliers, ABC works hard to choose reputable business partners who are committed to ethical standards and business practices compatible with those of ABC.